-The novel itself is Austen’s final work and one of my favorites; an opinion I share with many others.
-The film I’m looking at is the 1995 version, starring Amanda Root as Anne Elliot and Ciaran Hinds as Captain Frederick Wentworth.
-Warning, there are some spoilers, although I tried to keep them minimal.
+The novel itself is Austen’s final work and one of my favorites.
+The 1995 version of Persuasion stars Amanda Root as Anne Elliot and Ciaran Hinds as Captain Frederick Wentworth.
+Warning, there are some spoilers.

 As the story unfolds, we learn that Anne was in love with a sailor, this same Frederick Wentworth, in her younger years, but broke off their engagement under pressure from her family.
 Of course, logically, this was a very sound decision for Anne to have made, not marrying a penniless sailor who was headed off to war.
 As the story continues, however, it becomes clear that despite the logic behind her choice, she has regretted it ever since and has chosen to remain an old maid.

-When the Elliot family is forced to retrench, moving to Bath where they can live in high society while spending less money, the family estate is rented out to an Admiral and his wife (played by Fiona Shaw and John Woodvine).
+Meanwhile, the Elliot family is forced to retrench.
+The Elliots move to Bath where they can live in high society.
+While spending less money, the family estate is rented out to an Admiral and his wife (played by Fiona Shaw and John Woodvine).
 The admiral’s wife happens to be the sister of Captain Wentworth, who comes to visit them.

 As Anne is visiting her sister and her in-laws in the same neighborhood, Anne and Wentworth are thrown together in several awkward situations, especially as he begins to court Anne’s sister-in-law, Louisa.
 Of course, Anne is clearly not over Wentworth, and Root conveys the inner turmoil of Anne without being over the top.